HTML Components¶

 jp.justpy(link_demo1)

 The link above goes to the Python.org web page.
-If you want the link to open in a new window, set the target attribute of the A component instance to '_blank'
+If you want the link to open in a new window, set the target

-If you want to link to an element on the page, use the bookmark attribute and assign to it the element you want to link to.
-If you want to scroll to the element, instead of jumping instantly, set the scroll attribute to True.
+attribute and assign to it the element you want to link to.
+If you want to scroll to the element, instead of jumping instantly, set the scroll

-scroll example
+scroll example¶

 import justpy as jp